sachin-dabas/City-Biking/README.md

-# Helsinki - SanFrancisco Bike Share Comparision - An Urban Study
+# Helsinki - San Francisco Bike Share Comparision - An Urban Study

 Our exploratory data analysis has been completed in two notebooks, `helsinki.ipynb` and `sanfrancisco.ipynb`.